teuben/astr288p-fall16/lectures/Lecture6.md

 ```
    git branch trials                   # create a new branch
    git branch                          # see which branches you have
+   git branch -r                       # or which branches are on the remote
    git checkout trials                 # go to the new branch
    jupiter notebooks                   # work in the current notebooks (branch)